viralsoft/virals.package.import_excel/readme.md

 This is where your description should go.
 Take a look at [contributing.md](contributing.md) to see a to do list.

+## Description
+This package support import data from excel with relationship

 ## Installation

 Via Composer